stratux/stratux-setup/README.md

     # reboot

+Q: How do I update stratux when a new version comes out?

+A: If the stratux-setup still exists just login in as root, cd in to the stratux-setup folder, run git pull then "bash stratux-setup" and reboot.
+Otherwise, just follow the standard setup commands listed above.

 Q: What version of stratux does the setup script download and install?

 A: The setup script checks out and builds the latest version of the stratux